 In spring 2021, a bed of dyer plants was planted in the garden in front of the barn.
 This is obvious because a dyer's cellar was already established in the cellar of the barn when it was relocated.

 blue wild indigo, Baptisia australis, -> blue dyer's rocket, Reseda luteola, -> yellow dyer's woad, Isatis tinctoria, -> indigo blue yellow chamomile, Anthemis tinctoria, -> warm yellow european goldenrod, Solidago virgaurea, -> golden to brown-yellow hollyhock, Alcea rugosa, -> dark red amaranth, Amaranthus, -> amaranth bright red going into blue golden tickseed, Coreopsis tinctoria, -> mahogany red (reddish brown) safflower, Carthamus saflor, -> red (carthamin) and yellow (carthamidin) The rare slit-leaved cardoons Dipsacus laciniatus have continued to grow in the bed for several years.
 They used to be used for dyeing and wool processing.
 The common soapwort Saponaria officinalis, which is needed for washing wool, is also found there.
 Some of the plants have moved from the garden at Saargauhaus, others were sown in pots for cultivation, and a few were again contributed by Annette Fehrholz from Variety in Bengel.
-Translated with www.DeepL.com/Translator (free version)
+Plants in the dyer's plant garden at Roscheider Hof Translated with www.DeepL.com/Translator (free version)